VJakoby/pkbi/README.md

-# 🔍 Pentest Knowledge Base Indexer (PKBI)
+# 🔍 Pentest KB Indexer (PKBI)

 A fast local tool for searching indexed pages of pentesting documentation.

-Feel free to use if for your own needs, for other type of information other than pentest.
+Feel free to use for your own needs, for other type of information other than pentest.

 ## ✨ Features